jonescamilla/mod-dh/README.md

 An Android application package (APK), with source files, is available, allowing you to type Mod-DH on a physical keyboard connected to your Android device.
 See the ![download](gfx/arrow-circle-down.png)[**android section**](android/) for detailed instructions.

+## please refer to the original repo this is just a personal fork